Swoon (Prefab Sprout album): Background and recording

 Prefab Sprout, formed by brothers Paddy and Martin McAloon, first played live in 1979, having been joined by drummer Michael Salmon.
 Songs that would appear on Swoon such as "Ghost Town Blues", "Here on the Eerie" and "Technique" were already part of their set by April 1980.
 The band recorded their first single "Lions in My Own Garden (Exit Someone)" on 25 February 1982, and self-released it on their own Candle Records.
 Their lineup expanded shortly after to incorporate vocalist Wendy Smith, and they recorded a second single "The Devil Has All the Best Tunes" that September.
 In a 1981 interview McAloon expressed a dislike of well-regarded songwriters such as Paul Weller, Nick Lowe and Elvis Costello, the last of whom he said he disliked intensely, and he attributed the band's lack of success up to that point to laziness.
 Prefab Sprout were signed by Keith Armstrong's Kitchenware Records in March 1983, after Armstrong heard their music played in the Newcastle branch of HMV he managed.
 Kitchenware issued "The Devil Has All The Best Tunes / Walk On" and additionally reissued the first single.
 These releases attracted notice including laudation from Elvis Costello.

 After the departure of Michael Salmon, the band recorded their debut album in a 24-track studio in Edinburgh on a budget of £5,000.
-It features session drummer Graham Lant and was produced by fellow Kitchenware artist David Brewis of The Kane Gang.
+It featured session drummer Graham Lant and was produced by fellow Kitchenware artist David Brewis of Kane Gang.
 The songs were written over a 7-year period, and the album was titled Swoon, standing for 'Songs Written out of Necessity'.
 McAloon mostly avoided the material the band had been playing live for the preceding years, instead favouring more recent complex material he felt would "only work on tape".

 The basic tracks were recorded in just one day, and put the band under intense pressure.
 During a session, McAloon made a crying Wendy Smith sing two words over and over for three hours.
 McAloon wrote piano parts for the songs despite being unable to play the instrument, and recorded the parts with the aid of drop-ins.
 A synthesiser was used on several tracks, chosen for its sparse and refined sound.
 Swoon was completed in August 1983, and the band was then signed to CBS for distribution Graham Lant's relationship with Prefab Sprout ended soon after recording due to his disappointment at being given a flat fee for his work rather than a percentage of album sales.
 In the months leading to the album's release in March 1984, the band performed live with a succession of short-term drummers.
 In December 1983, they opened for Elvis Costello at several concerts.
 Costello's championing led to Prefab Sprout being tagged as "Costello's little band".